JordanCH05/javascript-quiz/README.md

 * [W3Schools](https://www.w3schools.com/) was used for reference
 * The [Code Institute](https://codeinstitute.net/) study material was used
 * Support from a [Code Institute](https://codeinstitute.net/) Tutor helped with a deployment issue
+* Code from [James Q Quick](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) on youtube was used and adapted to help me use local storage and create highscore lists